Links on Android Authority may earn us a commission. Learn more.

-As well as being open to contributions, the Android Open Source Project is free to use and alter under an open source license.
-Smartphone manufacturers, like Samsung and others, are free to tweak the project for their own purposes.
-However, most phone manufacturers obtain versions of AOSP from a chipset vendor, such as Qualcomm.
-This is because Android has to be tailored to the low level hardware via drivers, which we’ll get to later on.
-Either way, Google is happy with this arrangement, as it encourages developers to use Android for a wide range of internet connected gadgets.
+It’s also important to note that most phone manufacturers obtain versions of AOSP from chipset vendors like Qualcomm.
+This is because Android has to be tailored to the low-level hardware via drivers.
+This has historically been the cause of delayed Android updates and limited years of update support.
+Ultimately, Google is happy with this arrangement, as it encourages developers to use Android for a wide range of internet-connected gadgets.
 In return, an array of companies each contribute fixes and improvements to the OS.
-It’s win-win.
+It’s a win-win.

-Inside the Android Open Source Project
+What does the Android Open Source Project include?

-Combined all together, the Android Open Source Project stack (pictured above) is a complete solution for Android hardware and software developers.
+Combined, the Android Open Source Project stack (pictured above) is a complete solution for Android hardware and software developers.

 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.